Makanda254/Phase1-project/README.md

 LIABILITY, WHETHER IN AN ACTION OF CONTRACT, TORT OR OTHERWISE, ARISING FROM, OUT OF OR IN CONNECTION WITH THE SOFTWARE OR THE USE OR OTHER DEALINGS IN THE SOFTWARE.

+## Acknowledgement
+This project was done to establish my personal progress in grasping content related on the three pillars of JavaScript programming namely; Recognizing JavaScript Events, Manipulating the DOM and Communicating with the Server.

+ > **Note that the mentioned pillars are recommended by Flatiron School.
+     It is not must for one to adhere to them.**

 ## Support and contact details